ect123/intro-to-arcgis-pro/content/joining-tables.md

 *5*{: .circle .circle-blue} Click **Save** at the top of the map under the **Fields** tab and close the **Fields View** and save your map.

-*6*{: .circle .circle-blue} If you look at your attribute table now, you'll see that it has been cleaned up and is easier to understand.
+If you look at your attribute table now, you'll see that it has been cleaned up and is easier to understand.

 ### Exercise On Your Own
 We want to join one more dataset to our table which contains attributes for the total population by Census tract, also downloaded from SimplyAnalytics accessed through the UBC library.
 This will allow us to further analyze the language data we have.